 9.6.35.6 EPCS Priority Access Enable Response frame format

 The EPCS Priority Access Enable Response frame is an Action frame of category Protected EHT.
-The frame is transmitted in response to an EPCS Priority Access Enable Request frame.
+The frame is transmitted in response to an EPCS Priority Access Enable Request frame. (#19551) (see 35.16 (EPCS priority access).
 It can also be transmitted in an unsolicited mode by the AP MLD to modify parameters used by an EPCS non-AP MLD with EPCS priority access in the enabled state.
 The Action field of the EPCS Priority Access Enable Response frame contains the information shown in Table 9-628h (EPCS Priority Access Enable Response frame Action field format).

 ,,,